KastnerRG/Read_the_docs/docs/project3.rst

 You must follow the file structure below.
 We use automated scripts to pull your data, so **DOUBLE CHECK** your file/folder names to make sure it corresponds to the instructions.

 Your repo must contain a folder named "dft" at the top-level.
-This folder must be organized as follows (similar to the structures in project 1 or project 2):
+This folder must be organized as follows (similar to the structure in other projects):

 **Contents:**